SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/aws-amplify.md

 ## Setup

-This section has instructions for collecting logs and metrics for the Sumo Logic AWS Amplify app.
+This section has instructions for collecting logs and metrics for the Sumo Logic AWS Amplify integration.

 ### Configure metrics collection